What Was The Official Language Of The Incas?

 Quechua after the Spanish Conquest

 After the Conquest of Peru, the new official language imposed in the colony was Spanish.
-The Incas were forced to learn the new language and adopt the new Catholic religion.
+The Incas were forced to learn a new language and adopt the new Catholic religion.
 However, due to the territory's extension and many Andean people living in the mountains far away, it was difficult for the Spaniards to control.

 Quechua was soon accepted by the Spaniards, who even used Quechua to spread Christianity.
-The missionary Domingo de Santo Tomás, who arrived in Peru in 1538, wrote the first book, "Grammatica o Arte de la Lengua General de Los Indios de Los Reynos del Perú" (Grammar or Art of the General Language of the Indians of the Royalty of Peru) in 1560.
+The missionary Domingo de Santo Tomás, who arrived in Peru in 1538, wrote the first book, "Grammatica o Arte de la Lengua General de Los Indios de Los Reinos del Perú" (Grammar or Art of the General Language of the Indians of the Royalty of Peru) in 1560.

 After the Túpac Amaru II rebellion in the 1780s, Quechua's administrative and religious use and many texts were banned.
-The use of Quechua will go down for many years and only be spoken by indegiounous people in the Andes.
+The use of Quechua will go down for many years and only be spoken by indigenous people in the Andes.

 Quechua Today in South America